 Want to join the conversation and have your voice heard?
 Not sure how to make that happen?
 We have compiled some resources that explain how easy it is to write a letter, speak at a meeting and make a difference.

 Talking at a San Luis Obispo city meeting

-There are two significant housing projects coming down the pike, and below you will find the critical dates to show your support, as well as info on how you can help.
+Below you will find critical dates to show your support for upcoming projects and policy changes, as well as info on how you can help.
 Please note these meetings are subject to change and will take place at 990 Palm St. San Luis Obispo, Ca. 93401 unless otherwise noted:

 Want to know more about what is going on at the city?
 Register to receive email updates here.